mamorum/poml/doc/user-guide.md

 Poml converts placeholders to XML tags, using `key=val` configurations.

 ### 4.3.
 Ampersand
-We can add one `&` to the end of XML elements and placeholders.
+We can add one `&` to the end of line.
-Poml converts one `&` to newline.
+Poml converts `&` to newline.